bolderflight/mavlink/README.md

 # Installation
 ## Arduino
 Simply clone or download and extract the zipped library into your Arduino/libraries folder.
-In addition to this library, the [Bolder Flight Systems Units library](https://github.com/bolderflight/units) and the the [Bolder Flight Systems Navigation library](https://github.com/bolderflight/navigation) must be installed.
+In addition to this library, the [Bolder Flight Systems Units library](https://github.com/bolderflight/units) must be installed.
 The library is added as:

 ```C++
 #include "mavlink.h"